 Architecture as a Factor for Success: Separate Application Layers

 This clear-cut architecture also makes it easier to reuse application components as required.
-The new portal is multi-brand-capable from the ground up.
+The new portal and the apps are multi-brand-capable from the ground up.
 This means that multiple portals with very different graphical user interfaces, designs, and rate structures can access the same technology, leading to considerable savings in knowledge, money and time.
-In fact, FONIC has already reused the new persistence and business logic layers developed by inovex to create new apps for mobile devices.

 Independence as a Factor for Success / Polyglot Architecture